 The ID-O-Matic IV is an improved version of the ID-O-Matic III.
 I added an audio amplifier with moderate gain to reduce the number of users having trouble getting enough audio to their transmitter.
 There is also now a separate volume control for the voice ID board.
 All other functions are the same as the ID-O-Matic III, and it runs the same firmware.

 This is an electronic kit and requires assembly.
 Need it assembled and tested?
 I simply don't have the time to assemble ID-O-Matics, but others do!
-Here are a couple of places you can order an assembled and tested ID-O-Matic IV, along with cables (and advice) for hooking up to your repeater equipment.
+There is a source for an assembled and tested ID-O-Matic IV, along with cables (and advice) for hooking up to your repeater equipment.
 Please don't ask me for details about their pricing, availability or accessories -- contact them directly.
 Thanks!

 The big question is: "How does the ID-O-Matic IV compare to the ID-O-Matic II and III?"